 If you have a longhaired cat like my Romeo, you’ve probably seen little pieces of poop clinging to a cat butt now and then.
 It’s especially awesome when you discover this right after your cat has jumped up on your pillow and your face is two inches from the offending clump.

 Dingleberries can occur if your cat’s poop is soft and is especially prevalent in cats with diarrhea.
-If your cat has the runs, it’s a good idea to take him to the vet right away to get him checked out.
+If your cat has the runs, it’s a good idea to get him checked by a vet right away.

 The best thing to do to keep the berries at bay is to keep that cat butt trimmed of excess fur.
 You can carefully do this yourself or take your cat to the vet or groomer for a “sanitary trim.”